 The EU's quest for renewable energy in transport has consumed tremendous amounts of palm oil.
 It is now looking at other alternatives like algae, which produces a "biocrude" to refine into a range of fuels.
 They can use the fuels in place of diesel, jet fuel, and shipping oil.
 There are other new and experimental biofuel sources, but economic and financial restraints hold them back from mass availability.

 Palm oil is a useful product but the way they farm it threatens the ecosystem.
-There are alternatives to palm oil that can help to reduce the pressure on palm oil to meet the world’s oil needs.
-As such, it is important to consider these alternatives seriously because the demand for edible oil is more likely to increase than increase.
+There are alternatives to palm oil that can help reduce the pressure on palm oil to meet the world's oil needs.
+As such, it is crucial to consider these alternatives seriously because the demand for edible oil is more likely to increase than increase.